DROPWORT

 16th June 2009, Great Orme, Llandudno, North Wales.
 Photo: © RWD

-The shiny leaves are alternate, pinnate, with roughly jagged teeth.
+The leaves are shiny, alternate, pinnate, with roughly jagged forwardly-directed teeth.

 16th June 2009, Great Orme, Llandudno, North Wales.
 Photo: © RWD

-Tips of leaves sprout a short whisker or two.
+Tips of leaves sprout a short whisker or two and now looking more like a cactus!

 Related to : Meadowsweet (it is in the same Genus).